joinpursuit/Pursuit-Core-iOS/fundamentals/types-variables-logic-operations/README.md

 ### Types, Variables, Logic and Operations
 ---

+### Standards

+IOS: IOS.1

+Language Fundamentals:
+The Command Line.

+EF.2 Know all important terms and concepts related to the basic implementation and usage of the bash terminal.

+EF.2.a Explain the difference between a CLI and a GUI.

+EF.2.b Know and use basic file system navigation and manipulation (at least: 'ls', 'cd', 'touch', 'mkdir', 'rm').
+Able to navigate to any folder/file in the terminal when asked.
+Create a file/folder anywhere they have permission to in their filesystem.

+EF.2.c Know and use basic bash commands (e.g. 'sudo', 'which') and shorthand (at least: '-v', '-u', '-a', '--help').
+Install any software with command line support and be able to utilize it with documentation.
+Discern what software they have installed globally, what version it is, and how to update/uninstall/reinstall as necessary.

+EF.2.d Understand system-level environment variables - what they are and how to manipulate them (more on this in the Node section).

+Local Development.

+EF.3 Know how to set up and maintain their local development environments and independently set up and operate a development environment on a new computer.

+Version Control.

+EF.4 Know all foundational Git commands, best practices, and terminology.

 ### Objectives
 - To understand and differentiate among types of data, define constants and variables, print variables to the console using string interpolation, and to solve basic logic questions.